 Last weekend we decided to stay in town and slow down the fast pace.
 We took our time while making a wonderful dinner on Saturday.
 We drank bubbles, Lenny deboned a chicken and I made our favorite Creamy Potatoes Au Gratin.
 It was the perfect way to enjoy an evening.
 This recipe is really great, and I often make it by tossing a few ingredients together and baking.

 Do you know the difference between Creamy Potatoes Au Gratin and Scalloped Potatoes?
 I didn’t until I did a little research.
 The difference is how the potatoes are cut as well as the use of cheese.
-For gratin, the potatoes are cut very thin and for scalloped they are cut thicker.
-As well, it is all about the cheese, gratin uses gruyere and scalloped uses either a mixture of cheeses such as parmesan and cheddar.
-Lastly, with an Au Gratin, the cheese is sprinkled between layers of potatoes.
-Super cheesy and decadent.
+For gratin, the potatoes are cut very thin and for scalloped the potatoes are cut thicker.
+As well, it is all about the cheese, gratin uses cheese and scalloped uses heavy cream.

-This recipe comes together quickly and you can have if on the time in under 45 minutes.
+This recipe comes together quickly and you can have it on the time in under 45 minutes.
 I use a mandolin to thinly slice the potatoes.
 I also generously butter the glass baking dish and it helps the potatoes and cheese from sticking.
 I do not add any extra ingredients such as herbs or citrus.
 Just good ole heavy cream, butter, and nutty gruyere.

 The perfect recipe to serve along with your Christmas meal.